Permaculture Consultations and Design

-- We walk the areas of your property for which you would like advice, preferably starting at the top of the watershed.
+- We walk the areas your property for which you would like advice, preferably starting at top of watershed.

-- I give you answers to your questions, provide suggestions, design ideas, problem-solving and recommendations.
-You are responsible for taking detailed notes or recording (as long as recording is for personal use only).
-I give a lot of information, so be prepared!
+- I give you answers to questions, provide suggestions, design ideas, problem-solving and recommendations.
+You are responsible for taking detailed notes or recording (as long as recording is personal use only).
+I give a lot of information, prepared!
 If I don’t have an answer, I’ll research it later and email the information to you.